jim-coyne/cilium/cilium.md

 - Configure node anti-affinity for control plane components

-## Installing Cilium on Kubernetes and OpenShift
+## Installing Cilium on Kubernetes or OpenShift
 ### 1. **Prerequisites Verification**

 #### For Kubernetes: